Azure/batch-shipyard/docs/74-batch-shipyard-azure-keyvault.md

 SHIPYARD_AAD_USER=<USER> SHIPYARD_AAD_PASSWORD=<PASSWORD>
 ```

+Finally, regardless of which authentication mechanism you have set up, you
-Additionally, you will need to provide the Azure KeyVault URI (i.e., the
+will need to provide the Azure KeyVault URI (i.e., the DNS name of the
-DNS name of the KeyVault resource) as an option:
+KeyVault resource) as an option:

 ```
 --keyvault-uri <DNS-NAME>